asemsaleh/Data-scientist-Nanodegree/README.md

-# Data-scientist-Nanodegree
+# Exploring Stackoverflow Survey 2019
+##Project Motivation

-In this project we analyzed a stackoverflow survey in order to apply the  "Cross-Industry Standard Process for Data Mining (CRISP-DM)" process.
+In this project I was intrested to analyze stackoverflow survey in order to apply the  "Cross-Industry Standard Process for Data Mining (CRISP-DM)" process.
 Data is shared for everyone and can be accessed from : https://www.kaggle.com/stackoverflow/so-survey-2017